SYCHOANALYTIC writers tend

 revenge on the world around you for neglecting your

-emotional and physical needs.
+emotional and physical needs and leaving you helpless.

 In essence, this